 What customs channel should I use when arriving in from the UK?

 During this transitionary period between January 31st and December 31st, 2020, passengers arriving from UK airports continue to use the BLUE channel, or if making a customs declaration, you will continue to use the RED channel.
 There will not be any change at Irish customs for passengers arriving from a UK airport.

 Will there be any changes to airport security for Irish and UK passengers?

 There will be no changes to security screening at Shannon Airport for passengers travelling to the UK.
-Our existing security processes will still apply.
-You can find out more about airport screening here.

 What rights will I have if my flight is cancelled or delayed?